 Child and Youth Worker Salary

 The average Child and Youth Worker in the United States earns approximately $13.36 per hour.
 Most Child and Youth Workers survey respondents are women (76 percent).
 The majority of individuals in this role claim moderate levels of job satisfaction.
 Health benefits are not enjoyed by everyone in this line of work, and over a third lack any coverage at all.
 Medical benefits are reported by the greater part and dental coverage is claimed by slightly more than half.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Child and Youth Worker